N2 road (Ghana): Volta Region

 In the Volta Region, the N2 runs through Adomi, where it intersects with the N5 before continuing north.
 The route briefly crosses back into the Eastern region before re-entering the Volta Region after Asikuma.
 The N2 continues through Peki, Kpeve and Have-Etoe, where it intersects with the R26.
 It then turns slightly northeast through Fume, where it intersects with the R28, then runs north through Golokwati to intersect with the IR7.
 Continuing north, the N2 travels through Hohoe, intersecting the R10 before entering the Oti Region.

 Oti Region

 From Jasikan, the N2 intersects with the R23, then on to Kadjebi, where it intersects the R25, and Nkwanta, where it intersects with the R27, before veering northwest to Domanko, where it exits into the Northern region.

 Northern Region

 In the Northern Region, the N2 runs north through Nakpayili, where it intersects with the R202, continues northeast through Bimbila, where it intersects with the R29.
-The route continues northwest to Pusuga, before continuing north to Yendi where it intersects with the N9.
+The route continues northwest to Pusuga before continuing north to Yendi, where it intersects with the N9.
 The N2 intersects with the R201 and R204 at Yendi as well.
-From Yendi, the N2 continues north to Sakpeigu, where it intersects with the N14, runs north through Gushiegu, where it intersects with the R107 and R110.
+From Yendi, the N2 continues north to Sakpeigu, where it intersects with the N14, and runs north through Gushiegu, where it intersects with the R107 and R110.